 There is a small pinky toe-sized part of me that wishes I were a curmudgeonly writer.
 That I could pull off the dark wood office look, wear a smoking jacket, and pull out brown booze whenever writer’s block sets in.
 But that is not my life (namely because I’m not a dude nor am I some great writer nor do I live in the 1950s) so I instead channel that wish into cocktails like this Smoked Whiskey Apple Cider.

 (about 6 tea bags)

 Simmer The Apple Cider: Fill a medium saucepan with apple cider, apple, cloves, cinnamon sticks, orange slices, and honey and bring to a boil over high heat.
 Reduce heat to a simmer, cover, and let the cinnamon and cloves infuse until desired strength, about 10 to 15 minutes.

 Add The Smoked Tea And Serve: Remove cover, raise heat, and bring back to a boil.
 Once it reaches a boil, stir in lapsang souchong tea, reduce heat to a simmer, and let steep to desired strength, about 4 to 6 minutes.
 Strain mixture, stir in alcohol, and ladle into cups or let cool completely and store in an airtight container in the refrigerator.
 Serve hot.

-More on Salt & Wind
+More On Salt & Wind Travel